AusClimateService/npcp/reports/phase1/phase1_report.md

 which is an area where mutlivariate methods would presumably outperform univariate alternatives.

-Given that dynamically downscaled data isn't typically available for all GCMs, it is worth considering how the final "product" differs if GCM data is directly bias corrected instead (i.e. without downscaling first).
+Given that dynamically downscaled data is not typically available for all GCMs, it is worth considering how the final "product" differs if GCM data is directly bias corrected instead (i.e. without downscaling first).
 It turns out that on the relatively simple temperature metrics that we assessed, the bias in the end product is much the same either way.
-The exceptions were the WSDI and CSDI, where dynamical downscaling led to reduced bias but bias correction did not.
+The exceptions were the WSDI and CSDI, where dynamical downscaling led to reduced bias but univariate bias correction did not.
 Presumably the downscaling produces more realistic meteorology (and thus weather persistence).
-It's possible that other more sophisticated metrics that are responsive to the simulation of nuanced weather features may also pick up a similar discrepancy between bias corrected data that has or has not been dynamically downscaled first.
+It is possible that other more sophisticated metrics that are responsive to the simulation of meteorological details may also pick up a similar discrepancy between bias corrected data that has and has not been dynamically downscaled first.

 For precipitation,
-bias correcting GCM data directly can in some cases produce lower biases...
+univariate bias correction of GCM data directly typically produced lower biases than if the data were dynamically downscaled first.
-TODO: Finish discussion.
+This is possibly because the GCM data has less fine scale detail and is something of a smoother canvas for the bias correction to act upon.
+Having said that,
+there may be other metrics we have not processed here that (similar to WSDI and CSDI) highlight the advantages of downscaling precipitation data first.